RamaDNA/RamaDNA/README.md

   Using LLM DeepSeek for detection my personal information about chatbot and also can answer like deepseek dynamic.

 - 🌾 **Rice Grain Image Classification**
-  CNN model to classify rice varieties from images, deployed using Streamlit.
+  Deep Learning model to classify rice varieties from images, deployed using Streamlit.

 ---